hcxyzlm/Aegean/README.md

 ##Setup Instruments
-Add files in `Source` directory to your project.
+Add `Source` directory to your project.

 ##Usage
-Use it like `UIImagePickerController`, but pay attention to its apis:
+Use it like `UIImagePickerController`, and use its apis to customize:

 ```objc
 @class AGNPhotosPickerController;